What is stress?

 Fight or Flight Reaction

-The american physiologist Walter Bradford Cannon (1871-1945) described 1915 a physiologic survival mechanism in mammals depending on a reaction to experiences of threat (stressors) which implies that also human beings experiencing certain threats instinctively feel fear and flee, or feel anger and fight, according to certain physiologic reactions launched by the stressor.
-Later on a third reaction was described as a form of resignation:
+The american physiologist Walter Bradford Cannon (1871-1945) described 1915 a physiologic survival mechanism in mammals depending on a basic reaction to the experience of threat.
+This implies that also human beings experiencing certain threats instinctively feel fear and and want to flee, or feel anger and want to fight.
+Later on a third reaction was described as a form of resignation.

 But – man is more